AnishK05/EyeDentify-Retinal-Imaging-ML-Project/README.md

 Statistical analysis confirmed the reliability of the models, showing a statistically significant improvement over traditional diagnostic methods.
 This project demonstrates the potential of combining low-cost hardware with ML/AI to make advanced healthcare diagnostics more accessible worldwide.

-Future work includes expanding datasets, refining deep learning models, integrating additional features for locating treatment centers, and enhancing the device's hardware and software for real-world application.

 Published 40-page research paper in the Social Science Research Network (SSRN): https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4438594

 Group Members: Anish Kalra, Trishay Naman, Dhroov Pathare

-Note: Raspberry Pi scripts (which were used for deep learning model integration with raspberry pi imaging device) are not available in this repo
+Note: Raspberry Pi scripts (which were used for deep learning model integration with raspberry pi imaging device) are not available in this repository.